fredzannarbor/fredzannarbor/zerothdraft/getting_archives.md

 Under the How LinkedIn uses your data section, click Get a copy of your data.
 Select the data that you’re looking for and Request archive.
 ```

+## Participating in the Alpha Test

+Send email to fredzimmerman at gmail doht com.